-This stage has also only been undertaken for the Preferred Programme, where any of the options within the Preferred Programme will result in a notable loss of habitat.
+This stage is only undertaken for the Preferred Programme and any Reasonable Alternatives, where any of the options within the Preferred Programme will result in a loss of habitat.

 The NCA undertaken in Stage 5 presents the temporary and permanent loss as at Stage 3, and also takes account of the areas planned for habitat creation and habitat improvement, including consideration of required mitigation for BNG (as calculated at Stage 4).